Enhancing the Engagement of Garment Industries to Promote Child Well-being in Ethiopia

 This project was based in Benishangul Gumuz Regional state; in the five werdas of kemashi zone.

-The overall objective of this project is to enhance the social operational standard of the private sector; in the areas of special needs education and services, females enrolment and reduction of female dropouts in the first grade, family planning utilization and on the care and support of people living with HIV?AIDS in kemashi Zone.
+The overall objective of this project is to enhance the social operational standard of the private sector; in the areas of special needs education and services, females enrollment and reduction of female dropouts in the first grade, family planning utilization and on the care and support of people living with HIV?AIDS in kemashi Zone.

-The specific objectives of the project focus on: raising the awareness level of the community , private stake holders and the government bodies about Corporate social responsibility to contribute in their respective area of specification and specifically on the areas of special need, uninterrupted females enrolment in education and care and support of peoples living with HIV/ AIDS
+The specific objectives of the project focus on: raising the awareness level of the community , private stake holders and the government bodies about Corporate social responsibility to contribute in their respective area of specification and specifically on the areas of special need, uninterrupted females enrollment in education and care and support of peoples living with HIV/ AIDS

 Empowering the families of children living with disabilities and female student dropouts, by giving business skill training the initial capital to help them establish a sustainable lively hood.